About this podcast

 Nathan

-Nathan is podcasting his way through the entirety of Doctor Who on Flight Through Entirety and on 500 Year Diary; he can also be heard commenting on Space: 1999 on Starling Barbara Bain and dropping hot takes on new Doctor Who episodes on (take a breath) The Second Great and Bountiful Human Empire.
+Deep breath.
+Nathan is podcasting his way through the entirety of Doctor Who on Flight Through Entirety and on 500 Year Diary; he can also be heard commenting on Space: 1999 on Starling Barbara Bain and dropping hot takes on new Doctor Who episodes on The Second Great and Bountiful Human Empire.
 He is an occasional contributor to the Blakes 7 podcast Maximum Power.
 His previous projects include the James Bond commentary podcast Bondfinger and a flashcast on Doctor Who’s Jodie Whittaker Era called Jodie into Terror.

 About us